 There are many good bikes available.
 For road riding, a road bike with thin tires and drop handlebars is your best choice.
 Heavy mountain or hybrid bikes will slow you down considerably.
 Road bike frames are made of steel alloys, aluminum, carbon fiber and titanium.
 Shimano is the most commonly found manufacturer of drive train components and these are offered at different price points.
 Many local bike shops give WCC members discounts, so check the Bike Shops link and go shopping.
-You can also go onto our WCCchats eGroup and ask for advice, or give us a call.

 How can I get to know people in the club?

 There are many ways to get to know more folks in the club.
 Besides riding, volunteering to help at an event is probably the best way.
 During the cold months, you can join us at our monthly dinner event.
 You will see a timely presentation on a cycling related topic, enjoy a nice dinner and socialize with other club members.
 These events are usually on a Tuesday or Wednesday night, and often occur more in the off-season.
 During the riding season (April - October) we have monthly multi-level rides followed by a luncheon.
 These are really fun events where friends and memories are made.
 Of course, you should join us for the Golden Apple, a cycling event we put on for the public each fall.
 There are also other events you can check out at the Events section of our website.
 Sign up for these events online.
 You must pay to reserve a space, and some of the events fill up quickly, so don't delay.

 YES!
 If you make it through your first few rides without being asked to help out, it would be a surprise.
 Our club is organized and run by a dedicated group of cyclists who love the sport.
 The board members, ride leaders and event coordinators are all volunteers who devote many hours of their time to the club.
 We hope you come to love it as much as we do as you become more involved.